asifm37/Kubectl_Tools/README.md

 * That's all!
 Keep an eye on the Console/Run Tab :)

 #### Notes:
-* When you for the first time or when you want to change the Pod Name, Go to `ktoolrc.ini` file at `$ProjectFileDir$` and add/change the value for `podname` field.
+* When you are running the tool for the first time or when you want to change the Pod Name, Go to `ktoolrc.ini` file at `$ProjectFileDir$` and add/change the value for `podname` field.
 * This is one time task per Pod Name change.
+* Delete the `ktoolrc.ini` file from your `$ProjectFileDir$`, if you make any code changes in this repository as all the constants are picked up by the `ini` file.
-* Add `ktoolrc.ini` to your projects `.gitignore` file if required
+* Add `ktoolrc.ini` to your projects `.gitignore` file if required.